Boon67/msaccess_table_extract/readme.md

     * Reading data from each table.
     * Connecting to Snowflake.
     * Loading the table data into the target Snowflake table, including columns for the filename and timestamp.
-    * Handling potential errors and logging.
 * **Snowflake Stage:** The designated location in Snowflake where the Access database files will be stored.
-* **Snowflake Target Table:** The Snowflake table where the data from all the Access database tables will be loaded.
-This table will likely have columns corresponding to the data in the Access tables, plus columns for the source filename and ingestion timestamp.
+* **Snowflake Target Table:** The Snowflake table will be generated automatically keeping the filename and a time stamp of the extraction.
+The table content will be stored as a variant
 * **Event Trigger Mechanism:** A mechanism to automatically trigger the containerized job when a new file lands on the Snowflake stage.
 This could be:
     * **Snowpipe:** Snowflake's continuous data ingestion service.
     * **Custom Notification Service:** A service (e.g., AWS Lambda, Azure Function) that listens for stage events and triggers the container.

 ## Setup and Deployment
 To set up and deploy this solution, follow these steps:

 1.  **Prerequisites:**